Azure/azure-docs-sdk-java/docs-ref-services/preview/identity-readme.md

 As of v1.10.0, `DefaultAzureCredential` attempts to authenticate with all developer credentials until one succeeds, regardless of any errors previous developer credentials experienced.
 For example, a developer credential may attempt to get a token and fail, so `DefaultAzureCredential` continues to the next credential in the flow.
 Deployed service credentials stop the flow with a thrown exception if they're able to attempt token retrieval, but don't receive one.

 This allows for trying all of the developer credentials on your machine while having predictable deployed behavior.

-#### Note about `VisualStudioCodeCredential`

-Due to a [known issue](https://github.com/Azure/azure-sdk-for-java/issues/27364), `VisualStudioCodeCredential` has been removed from the `DefaultAzureCredential` token chain.
-When the issue is resolved in a future release, this change will be reverted.

 ## Examples